 If you love pumpkin bread make sure to check out my cream cheese swirled pumpkin bread and my cookie butter pumpkin bread.

 This recipe starts off with oat flour, to keep this recipe gluten-free make sure to use gluten-free oats.
+The oats give the loaf a good amount of fiber and still keep a delicious, moist crumb.

-📖How do you make Oat Flour?
+How do you make Oat Flour?

-Take either rolled or quick oats then place them in a food processor and process until a fine flour-like texture.
-You won’t end up with an all-purpose flour texture but it will look and feel like flour, with some chunks of oats in.
+Take either rolled or quick oats then place them in a high-powered blender or food processor and process until a fine flour-like texture.
+You won't end up with an all-purpose flour texture but it will look and feel like flour, with some chunks of oats in.
 This creates the oat flour to make the quick bread recipe.

 ★★★★★ Please let me know if you make this recipe by leaving a star rating and comment below!